triska/letswicrypt/README.md

   - `server.key`: the server's private key
   - `server.crt`: the certificate and certificate chain.

+**Note**: With SWI-Prolog&ge;7.3.30, you can store the certificate and&nbsp;key in any location, and also *leave* the files in `/etc/letsencrypt/live/` if you used *Let's&nbsp;Encrypt* to obtain them.
+This is because recent versions of SWI-Prolog read these files *before* dropping privileges when starting an HTTPS&nbsp;server.

 As the name suggests, the private key is meant to be kept *private*.
 Therefore, make sure to use suitable file permissions.